icgrp/ese532_handouts/ese532_handouts/hw3/code_setup.md

 In the previous homework, we dealt with a streaming application that compressed only one picture.
 For this homework, we will use the same application, except that it will take a video stream instead of a single picture.
-You can run the [threads tutorial](threads_tutorial) on the host computer.
+You can run the [walk-through](threads_walkthrough) on the host computer.
 **But note that you need to run the code for [homework submission](homework_submission) on the Ultra96.**

 <!-- We will use machines in Biglab/Detkin/Ketterer.
 Biglab nodes are